rockettheme/docs/Docs/wordpress/themes/antares/aboutus.md

 The **About Us** example page demonstrates how you can create a beautiful page with the Antares theme.
 Here is some information to help you replicate this page as it appears in the demo.

-## Modules and Particles
+## Widgets and Particles

-Below is a brief rundown of the modules and particles used to make up the demo page.
+Below is a brief rundown of the widgets and particles used to make up the demo page.

 ![](assets/page_aboutus.png)